olegv142/esp32-ble-uart-mx/README.md

 | Transmit | 46 mA          |
 | Receive  | 60 mA          |
 | Scan     | 95 mA          |

-The power consumption were significantlty improved since SDK v.2.
+The power consumption was significantlty improved since SDK v.2.
 Yet its still not quite suitable for battery powered applications.